 - There are close to 24000 CBSE-affiliated schools in India.

-- CBSE sustains a student-centred approach by offering interactive study material.
+- CBSE sustains a student-centered approach by offering interactive study material.

 Overview of the ICSE Board